 The most common symptoms are sudden, severe, persistent lower abdominal pain with severe peritoneal irritation.
 Abdominal compartment syndrome, respir...

-Ureteric stents, also known as double J stents or retrograde ureteric stents, is a urological catheter that has two "J-shaped" (curled) ends, where one is anchored in the renal pelvis and the other inside the bladder.
+Ureteric stents, also known as double J stents, JJ stents or retrograde ureteric stents, are urological catheters that have two "J-shaped" (curled) ends, where one is anchored in the renal pelvis and the other inside the bladder.

 Ureteritis refers to inflammation of the ureter, it is rare and is often associated with cystitis or pyelonephritis 1.

 Patients may present with symptoms of cystitis or pyelonephritis with suprapubic/flank pain, dysuria, hematuria and/or fever.
 White cell count may also ...

 Ureteritis cystica or pyeloureteritis cystica is a benign condition of the ureters representing multiple small submucosal cysts.

 Typically, this condition is seen in diabetics with recurrent urinary tract infections.
 As such, it is most frequently seen in older patients and is mo...

 Ureteroceles represent abnormal congenital dilatation of the distal-most portion of the ureter.
 The dilated portion of the ureter may herniate into the bladder secondary to the abnormal structure of vesicoureteric junction (VUJ).